 }

-// Set the second parameter, bool activate, to false because we don't want Action to register immediately.
+// Set the second parameter, bool activate, to false because we don't want the Action to register immediately.

-_modalPageFirst.AddAction(new UIViewActionEscape(() => Debug.Log("First page: Can't escape me!")), false);Actions such as UIViewActionEscape are registered when a UIView fades in.
+_pageFirst.AddAction(new UIViewActionEscape(() => Debug.Log("First page: Can't escape me!")), false);Actions such as UIViewActionEscape are registered when a UIView fades in.
 However, if you control the visibility of a UIView through a parent UIView, the actions of the child UIView will not be registered.

 Settings